Vertical Vegetable Gardens – High Yields In Less Space

 I always grow my cucumbers on simple a-frames built out of wood.
 I love the way the cucumbers look growing in a vertical vegetable garden.
 They fill out the trellis quickly, and the vines and leaves look lovely.

 Cucumbers will naturally climb, but they will need help with support once the cucumbers are set.
-The fruit can be heavy and can pull vines down.
+The fruit can be heavy and can pull vines down, so support your vines and harvest cucumbers regularly to reduce weight.

 Melons, Zucchini Squash, and Pumpkins

-You can grow two different squashes in your vegetable garden, bush and vining.
-For a vertical vegetable garden, you will want to ensure your squash plants are vining.
+You can grow two squashes in your vegetable garden: bush and vine.
+You will want to ensure your squash plants are vining and suitable for a vertical vegetable garden.

-You will need to ensure that your trellis is strong.
+Please ensure that your trellis is strong.
 I mean strong.
-We use a 2×4 frame in our raised beds with cattle panels.
-Since melons, squash, and pumpkins can grow big and heavy, you need to ensure your supporting system will make it through the season.
+We use a 2×4 frame with cattle panels in our raised beds.
+Since melons, squash, and pumpkins can grow big and heavy, you must ensure your supporting system will make it through the season.

 - Learn More: See the steps required for growing pumpkins in containers with trellises.